 For non-Dickinson programs: please note that the Enrollment in Another Institution Form is required whether a student is seeking major, minor, distribution, or general credit.
 After obtaining the required signatures, the student should bring the form to the Center for Global Study and Engagement for approval by the Director of Global Education.
 The form will then be forwarded to the Registrar's Office.
 Students should work directly with their host program to ensure that an official transcript is sent to the Registrar's Office as soon as possible after the program ends.

 Overseas Internships Dickinson College's international programs are distinguished by their emphasis on sustained engagement with local society and rigorous learning about host cultures.
 Many Dickinson Programs offer students the opportunity to intern with a company or organization as a way of fostering this engaged learning.
 Internships may be completed for academic credit or done on a non-credit basis.
+See the study abroad program pages for more information about internship and research opportunities available on Dickinson and Dickinson partner programs.
 In recent years, Dickinson students have held these and other international internships-some of which have led to permanent employment opportunities:

 Book marketer, England